 While summer is a popular time to visit Rome, the hot weather may be a bit much for some visitors.
-Fortunately, there are dozens of beautiful beaches in the Lazio, the region surrounding Rome, and many of them can be reached by public transportation from the Eternal City.
+Fortunately, there are dozens of beautiful beaches in Lazio, the region surrounding Rome, and many of them can be reached by public transportation from the Eternal City.

 In Italy, there are some free beaches, but most are divided into private beach areas called stabilimenti.
-Visitors pay a day fee that provides a clean beach, lounge chairs and an umbrella, a dressing room, outdoor shower, a good swimming area, and toilets.
+Visitors pay a day fee for access to a clean beach, lounge chairs and an umbrella, a dressing room, outdoor shower, a good swimming area, and toilets.
 Some private beaches offer access to a bar or restaurant as well.
 Rates will vary depending on location, time of year and even how close your beach chair is to the sea.
 You can expect to pay between €10-€30 per person, per lounge chair.

 Most local residents buy season passes for stabilimenti access.
 If you're planning to stay for a week or more, it's worth investing in a short-term pass so you get a prime spot on the beach of your choice.